clux/probes/content/post/2023-10-01-drop-down-terminal.md

   startup_mode: Maximized
 ```

-whereas on mac the nicest decoration setup is `buttonless`:
+whereas on mac a similar decoration setup is `buttonless`:

 ```yaml
 window: